Jwhiteh28/Network-file-shares-and-permissions/README.md

 <br />

-<h2>Step 5: Give the "Scripts" folder read/write permission level for Domain Admins ONLY</h2>
+<h2>Step 5: Give the "no-access" folder read/write permission level for Domain Admins ONLY</h2>
-<b>Give the Scripts folder read/write permission level for Domain Admins ONLY.
+<b>Give the no-access folder read/write permission level for Domain Admins ONLY.
 No domain users wiil be allowed access to this file</b>
 <ul>
   <li>Right click the folder > Select Properties</li>
   <li>Click the Sharing tab</li>